 Digital technology, both ICT and IT, enable smart city solutions that fuel sustainable development.
-With the pace at which technology and digitisation is developing, adopting smart city solutions has never been more viable.
-For many years, cities have applied digital technology to solve major metropolitan challenges, however the rate at which this adoption takes place is rapidly increasing.
+With the pace at which technology and digitisation are developing, adopting smart city solutions has never been more viable.
+For many years, cities have applied digital technology to solve major metropolitan challenges, however, the rate at which this adoption takes place is rapidly increasing.

 Clean air and intelligent waste bins: Denmark is booming with smart city solutions

 Data-optimised traffic lights, sensors on public waste bins, district heating and electric ferries.
 These are among the many solutions to enhance cities’ liveability and sustainability.
 These and many more solutions are highlighted in State of Green’s updated smart city white paper.

 Smart combination of district cooling, district heating and waste water in Taarnby